DarinNaoroji15/Enumerating-Hosts-using-Wireshark-Windows-and-Linux-Commands/Active Scanning with Tools.md

+# Enumerating Hosts using Wireshark, Windows, and Linux Commands

 In this lab, I will explore the enumeration of systems using Linux and Windows command line tools.
 We end this lab by actively scanning with tools.

 Active Scanning with Tools